gaehlerm/SoftwareEngineering/README.md

 Copyright Marco Gähler, all rights reserved.

-Please give me feedback on the book.
-Either as a merge request or by email, marco.gaehler@gmx.ch
+This book is still work in progress.
+Feedback is highly welcome.
+Either as a merge request (I have to give you access rights) or directly by email, marco.gaehler@gmx.ch Many small MRs are prefered over one big MR. Feedback can be either about concrete improvements or just some general thoughts.
+Oh yeah, and my English could be better... but that will be fixed later on.

 If you prefer to have the book as a pdf, let me know.
 I can send it to you.
 Though the current setup of the project is quite neat when working with VS code with the "Markdown all in one" and the "Markdown PDF" extensions.
 Open the readme.md file and select the outline on the left.
 This gives you an overview of all the chapters.

-This is a book about software engineering, similar to Clean Code by Robert Martin or the pragmatic programmer.
-So far it is only a rough draft, though it's getting somewhere.
-Especially some chapters feel like they were too short or not written too well.
-Anyone who feels like it may help improving this book.
-Just create an MR.
+This is a book about software engineering, similar to Clean Code by Robert Martin or the pragmatic programmer by Thomas & Hunt.
+So far it is only a rough draft, though it's making progress.
+The first few chapters feel already quite good, the second half of the book still needs some serious rework.

-Oh yeah, and my English could be better...

-The first half of the books seems more or less OK, the second half needs some serious reworking.

 Things to write:
 -	If anyone is an expert on Copilot and has ideas how to integrate it into this book, let me know.
 -	What is architecture?
 Or leave this chapter away all together?
 Read book "Fundamentals of Software Architecture"?
--	Domain driven design -> reread the book.
-What in the book is about DDD and what are other topics like distillation?
-DDD distilled may help to get the essence.
+-	Domain driven design -> what is the idea behind entities, aggregates and value objects?
 -	Restructure and sort the chapters somehow.
 -	Some more examples on refactoring (what technique exactly?
 Converting a function into a class?)
 -	Design patterns -> write short explanations to all of them?
+Or select some of them?
 Or leave this chapter away completely.
 -	How to work with existing code?
-If the code is not as nice as explained here.
+If the code is not as nicely written as explained here.
 Read WELC again.
 -	How to organize software projects
--	Mention combination explosion somewhere?
+-	Mention combinatorial explosion somewhere?
--	And some more chapters towards the end of the book that need to be improved.
+-	And some more chapters towards the end of the book need to be improved.

+Chapters that still need improvement:
+- 14. DevOps: There is some part missing.
+I don't know what exactly.
+Maybe some more details about the different tools.
+(Suggestion Copilot)
+- 16. Again: I think there is something missing, but I don't know yet what exactly.
+-

 # 2. Table of content